 Insurers are more likely to offer you lower premiums if you’ve gone out of your way to limit the risks associated with owning a car.
 For example, if you install a Thatcham approved car alarm or immobiliser, you’re limiting the risk of theft or vandalism.
 As such, you’ll be less likely to make a claim—meaning your insurer will be more inclined to offer cheaper premiums.

 When drivers get to the end of the year with their insurer, their first move is to just automatically renew their policy.
 Interestingly enough, you’re not always rewarded by your loyalty.
-In fact, it’s almost always cheaper to go elsewhere.
+In fact, it’s almost always cheaper to head elsewhere instead of auto-renewing your insurance.
 According to MoneySuperMarket’s research on auto-renewals, “34.8% of motorists allow their policy to be renewed, and 66.9% saw their premiums rise as a result.”

 ⑦ Which insurer is best for you?